 Elana K. Arnold writes books for and about children and teens.
-Some of her books have been included on the LA Public Library’s Best Books of the Year list, the Bank Street Best Book list and the YALSA “Best Fiction for Young Adults” list, have been ALAN picks, and have been selected for inclusion in the Amelia Bloomer Project.
-Her YA novel INFANDOUS won the Moonbeam Children’s Book Award and the Westchester Fiction Award.
+Some of her books have been included on the LA Public Library’s Best Books of the Year list, the Bank Street Best Book list, the YALSA “Best Fiction for Young Adults” list, have been ALAN picks and have been selected for inclusion in the Amelia Bloomer Project.

-She holds a master’s degree in Creative Writing/Fiction from the University of California, Davis where she has taught Creative Writing and Adolescent Literature.
+She holds a master’s degree in Creative Writing/Fiction from the University of California, Davis, where she has taught Creative Writing and Adolescent Literature.
 A parent and educator living in Huntington Beach, California, Elana is a frequent speaker at schools, libraries, and writers’ conferences.
 She loves to connect with readers and writers of all ages.

 How an Idea Becomes a Book: The Life Cycle of a Novel (Ideal for all grades)